agerard57/Chrome_Weekly-Task-Wizard/README.md

 ## Features

-- Add tasks to different categories (Tâches, Review MR, Autre)
+- Add tasks to different categories (Tâches, Review MR, Validation, Autre)
 - View a preview of the tasks with links to Jira issues
 - Copy the raw text to your clipboard
 - Clear all tasks with a single click